gaba-tope/gaba-tope.github.io/_posts/2025-01-30-like-button.md

 ### 3-3.
 Create **javascript for the Like Button**.
 The button click javascript here is inspired from [Matt Henley's "Like" button (codepen)](https://codepen.io/mattbhenley/pen/gQbWgd){:target='_blank'}.
 We will use Firebase function for fetching Firebase configuration information.
 This is to ensure that Firebase config is not directly exposed to your javascript file.
-Key concept here is to retrieve the json file of your Firebase config for Firebase initiation, using Firebase function.
+Key concept here is to retrieve the FSON file of your Firebase config for Firebase initiation, using Firebase function.
+The following prerequisites are detailed in [Firebase CLI documentation](https://firebase.google.com/docs/cli){:target='_blank'}.

 **(Prerequisite)** <br>1.
 Node.js should be installed in your computer. <br> 2.
 Firebase CLI should be installed.
 You may use `npm install -g firebase-tools`. <br> 3.
 In your jekyll root folder, log-in to Firebase via `firebase login`.
 If successful, you can use `firebase projects:list` to see your projects.
 {:.info}

-First, initiate Firebase function in your Jekyll root folder via `firebase init` in your command-line.
+First, initiate a Firebase project in your Jekyll root folder via `firebase init` in your command-line.
 Select 'function' for your app as instructed, and then choose the existing Firebase project you created earlier.
 After this, you'll have `functions` folder in the Jekyll root folder with `index.js` included.
 This `index.js` will have the following script.
 <details>
 <summary> Click to see the full JS script</summary>